nathanroses/rd3/README.md

-This is a rose dvelopment project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This a Rose Development Project created using Next.
+JS

 ## Getting Started